How to Engage Your Core Correctly – Introduction

-Engaging your core is a vital part of many exercises.
+Engaging your core also known as bracing is a vital part of many exercises.

 It’s only by bracing that you’ll be able to stabilize your spine and prevent it from rounding or hyperextending.

-While learning to brace can take a little time, once you’ve mastered it, you’ll be able to lift more weight and do more reps with better form and a lower risk of injury.
+While learning to brace can take a little time, once you’ve mastered it, you’ll be able to lift more weight and do more reps with proper form and a lower risk of injury.

-Time spent learning to brace is time well spent!
+Time spent learning how to correctly engage your core is time well spent!

 As an added benefit, bracing during your workouts turns every exercise in your program into a core workout.

-Your abs will undoubtedly thank you for the extra attention!
+Your abs and your back will undoubtedly thank you for the extra attention!